baumgach/tue-slurm-helloworld/README.md

  - `deeplearning.def` contains instructions on how to build the container.
 It's a text file, have a look at it if you want.
  - Importantly, this file contains the specification of the "operating system", a Ubuntu 20.04 with cuda support in this case, and instructions to install Python3 with all required packages for this example.

+### (Optional) Use Pipenv to manage python environment

+As an alternative to the workflow described above, check out [these additional instructions](https://github.com/lmkoch/tue-slurm-helloworld/blob/master/pipenv_singularity_tutorial.md) on how to work with pipenv virtual environments.

 ### Entering the new container in a shell

 You can now enter a shell in your container using the following command and have a look around.